jeff-breece/speed-analysis/readme.md

 *Replace `/path/to/the/script/` with the actual path where you saved the script.*

 ### Notes:
-- The log file is saved at `/var/log/wifi_speed.log`.
+- The log file is saved at `/path/to/the/script/log/wifi_speed.log`.
 You might need to adjust the path depending on the permissions or preferences.
 - Ensure that the script path is correct in the crontab entry.
-- You can check the log file with `cat /var/log/wifi_speed.log` or similar commands.
+- You can check the log file with `cat /path/to/the/script/log/wifi_speed.log` or one of the report scripts in the repo.
 - This script will now run every 30 minutes, measuring and logging the WiFi connection speeds on the Ubuntu machine.

 ### Error Handling